-SBSE will provide up to three scholarships valued at $700 to support student engagement in Solar 2018, the annual conference of the American Solar Energy Society (ASES), this coming AUGUST in Boulder, Colorado.
+SBSE will provide up to three $750 scholarships to support student engagement in ASES Solar 2019, the annual conference of the American Solar Energy Society, this coming August in Minneapolis, Minnesota.
 The objective of these scholarships is to provide support to students who are presenting papers or posters—or otherwise actively participating in—the conference.

-SBSE gratefully acknowledges a continued generous donation from John Reynolds who has consistently supported such scholarships.
-Funds from sales of the Sun Angle Calculator [add purchase link] (conceived and implemented by Alison Kwok) also support these scholarships.
+SBSE gratefully acknowledges a continued generous donation from John Reynolds, who has consistently supported such scholarships.
+Funds from sales of the Sun Angle Calculator also support these scholarships.
 The partial support offered by these scholarships makes a substantial difference for many participants.
 Applicants are encouraged to seek additional travel and per diem support from their home institutions (department, college, and/or university).

 The following criteria will guide the selection process:

 - Applicants presenting formal papers will be given preference over those with other conference roles, which may include a poster presentation, participation in a forum panel or presentation, and/or assistance with a conference workshop.

 - Applicants with multiple conference roles (as indicated in the information submitted in the application document) will be given preference over single-role participants.